 Old age often comes with physical discomfort and health problems.
 But new research points to psychosocial, not physical, factors as the main culprit for lower well-being in later life.

-Aging-induced physical ailments are not the primary source of lower quality of life and decreased well-being among older men and women, new research suggests.
-Rather, it is psychosocial factors that have the highest influence, according to the new findings.
+Aging-induced physical ailments are not the primary source of lower quality of life and decreased well-being among older men and women,

 The study, which is published in the journal BMC Geriatrics, was carried out by scientists from the Helmholtz Zentrum München and the Technical University of Munich (TUM), both in Germany.